Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The task of efficiently exploring available tools—crucial for effective task decomposition during agentic planning—remains challenging for LLM-powered systems, particularly in enterprise environments with numerous tools that have complex and often undocumented interdependencies.
+The task of efficiently exploring available tools, which is crucial for effective task decomposition during agentic planning, remains challenging for LLM-powered systems, particularly in enterprise environments with numerous tools that have complex and often undocumented interdependencies.
 Our research was guided by the hypothesis that explicitly modeling these relationships in a graph structure would enhance tool retrieval effectiveness.
 To address the scarcity of complex queries in existing datasets, we propose a synthetic query generation pipeline that models tool dependencies through parameter-level connections, enabling the generation of realistic, multi-step queries.

-We presented a systematic approach to transform enterprise tools into a coherent graph representation and introduced a novel \textit{Ensemble of Ego-Graphs (EEG)} retrieval framework that outperforms traditional baselines.
-Our results as shown in Table \ref{tab:complete_recall_results} as well as appendix \ref{sec:add_results} support our hypothesis and establish a promising direction for improving tool retrieval in complex enterprise environments.
-Future research directions addressing some of the shortcomings we have identified include: \begin{itemize} \itemsep{0pt} \topsep{0pt} \item Implementing a triple validation step to improve the quality of graph connections \item Making our dataset publicly available \item Exploring graph embedding techniques to complement our EEG retrieval algorithm \item Developing methods to incorporate tool response information to enhance the tool graph's utility \end{itemize} Through these efforts, we aim to further advance tool retrieval capabilities for enterprise applications.
+We present a systematic approach to transform enterprise tools into a coherent graph representation and introduc a novel \textit{Ensemble of Ego-Graphs (EEG)} retrieval framework that outperforms traditional baselines.
+Our results as shown in Table \ref{tab:complete_recall_results} support our hypothesis and establish a promising direction for improving tool retrieval in complex enterprise environments.